-The application process will be in two phases: The initial pre-application (or proposal) and the submission of a final application.
+The application process will be in two phases: The initial pre-application (or Start Printed Page 32407proposal) and the submission of a final application.
 Only those pre-applications or proposals that are selected for further processing will be invited to submit final applications.
-In the event that a proposal is selected for further processing and the applicant declines, the next highest ranked unfunded pre-application may be selected for further processing.
+In the event that a proposal is selected for further processing and the applicant declines, the next highest ranked unfunded pre-application will be selected for further processing.
 All pre-applications for Sections 514 and 516 funds must be filed with the appropriate Rural Development State Office and must meet the requirements of this Notice.
 Incomplete pre-applications will not be reviewed and will be returned to the applicant.
 No pre-application will be accepted after the deadline unless date and time are extended by another Notice published in the Federal Register.

 Submission of the electronic Section 514 Loan Proposal form does not constitute submission of the entire proposal package which requires additional forms and supporting documentation as listed within this Notice.
-You may use one of the following three options for submitting the entire proposal package comprising of all required forms and documents.
+You may use one of the following options for submitting the entire proposal package comprising of all required forms and documents.
 On the Loan Proposal form you can indicate the option you will be using to submit each required form and document.

 (a) Electronic Media Option.
 Submit all forms and documents as read-only Adobe Acrobat files on electronic media such as CDs, DVDs or USB drives.
 For each electronic device submitted, the applicant should include a Table of Contents of all documents and forms on that device.
 The electronic media should be submitted to the Rural Development State Office listed in this Notice where the property is located.
 Any forms and documents that are not sent electronically, including the check for credit reports, must be mailed to the Rural Development State Office.

 For electronic submissions, there is a time delay between the time it is sent and the time it is received depending on network traffic.
-As a result, last-minute submissions sent before the deadline date and time could well be received after the deadline date and time because of the increased network traffic.
+As a result, last-minute submissions sent before the deadline date and time could be received after the deadline date and time because of the increased network traffic.
 Applicants are reminded that all submissions received after the deadline date and time will be rejected, regardless of when they were sent.